-Nathan completed his undergraduate and graduate studies at the New England Conservatory of Music and the Juilliard School, where he was supported by the Irene Diamond Graduate fellowship and earned the Richard F. French Doctoral Prize, studying with Milton Babbitt, Samuel Adler, Lee Hyla, and David Rakowski.
-He attended composition programs and summer festivals including Tanglewood, Bowdoin, Freie Universität Berlin, the Paris École Normale de Musique (EAMA), and Copland House’s CULTIVATE Institute, receiving mentoring, among others, from Michael Gandolfi, John Harbison, Julian Anderson, Augusta Read Thomas, Derek Bermel, and Robert Beaser.
+Nathan completed his undergraduate and graduate studies at the New England Conservatory of Music and the Juilliard School, where he was supported by the Irene Diamond Graduate fellowship, studying with Milton Babbitt, Samuel Adler, Lee Hyla, and David Rakowski.
+His dissertation, with Carl Schachter as advisor, earned Juilliard’s Richard F. French Doctoral Prize.
+He attended composition programs and summer festivals including the Tanglewood Music Center, Bowdoin International Music Festival, Freie Universität Berlin, EAMA, Copland House’s CULTIVATE Institute, and June in Buffalo, receiving mentoring from Michael Gandolfi, John Harbison, Derek Bermel, Julian Anderson, Augusta Read Thomas, and Robert Beaser.